ray-project/ray/doc/source/train/key-concepts.rst

 Checkpoints have the following purposes:

 * They can be passed to a Trainer to resume training from the given model state.
-* They can be used to create a Predictor / BatchPredictor for scalable batch prediction.
+* They can be used with Ray Data for scalable batch prediction.
 * They can be deployed with Ray Serve.